Gathering Requirements From All Parties

 Prototyping can be very helpful at gathering feedback.
 Low fidelity prototypes make a good listening tool.
 Many a times, people are not able to articulate a specific need in the abstract.
 They can swiftly review whether a design approach would satisfy the need.
 Prototypes are very effectively done with fast sketches of storyboards and interfaces.
 Prototypes in some situations are also used as official requirements.

 Is this a last resort or starting point?
-When a migration project is not having enough documentation of the current system, reverse engineering will determine what system does?
-It will not determine what the thing went wrong with the system and what a system must do?
+When a migration project does not have enough documentation of the current system, reverse engineering will determine what system does?
+It will not determine what thing went wrong with the system and what a system must do.

-When gathering information from many people: to many to interview with time constraints and less budget: a questionnaire survey can be used.
+When gathering information from many people: too many to interview with time constraints and less budget: a questionnaire survey can be used.
 The survey insists the users to choose from the given options agree / disagree or rate something.
 Do not think that you can make a survey on your own but try to add meaningful insight in it.
 A well designed survey must give qualitative guidance for characterizing the market.
 It should not be utilized for prioritizing of requirements or features.
+Image by Lorenzo Cafaro from Pixabay